jbelo/go-streams/README.md

 # go-streams

-A simplistic encoding of streams in Go, just for fun
+A simplistic encoding of streams in Go, for fun.